algibson1/algibson1/README.md

 ### 🤔 I’m looking for:
 Mentorship.
 Are you an expert in Java?
 I'd love some feedback on my projects!
+I'm also on the market for an internship, apprenticeship, or junior engineering role.
+While I may be focusing on Ruby on Rails and Java right now, I'm excited to learn other languages and technologies!
+If you know a team looking for someone eager to learn (and who always has random fun facts to share) I'd love to connect!

 ### 💬 Ask me about:
 Plants!
 My background is in landscape design and plant bioscience.
 I'm particularly interested in sustainability.